dankamongmen/notcurses/README.md

 // it in 'c'.
 This copy is safe to use until the ncplane is destroyed/erased. int ncplane_at_cursor(struct ncplane* n, cell* c);

+// Retrieve the cell at the specified location on the specified plane, returning
+// it in 'c'.
+This copy is safe to use until the ncplane is destroyed/erased. int ncplane_at_yx(struct ncplane* n, int y, int x, cell* c);

 // Manipulate the opaque user pointer associated with this plane.
 // ncplane_set_userptr() returns the previous userptr after replacing
 // it with 'opaque'. the others simply return the userptr.